Schtinguerch/CustomLearning-keyboard-trainer/README.md

  2. Via CLI command from clipboard `cfg p`
  3. Via file drap-and-drop

-You can hold background images on the Internet, just insert image url into config file :)
+You can use background images from the Internet, just insert the image url into the config file :)
-Every skin cointains the code such as:
+Every skin contains the code such as:
 ```
-#config
 #config

 <<UserConfig: